-Again, by checking the Sunburnmap, you can get a good sense of what you’ll be faced with, and what you’ll need for sun protection throughout the day.
+Again, by checking the Sunburnmap or something similar, you can get a good sense of what you’ll be faced with, and what you’ll need for sun protection throughout the day.

 If you’re going out in the morning (the best time to tan), you may be able to spend 20 minutes or so on each side without sunscreen, depending on the UV Index.
-Once the Index creeps above 3, you should be starting to put on sunscreen and to protect yourself.
+Once the Index creeps above 3, you should put on sunscreen to protect yourself.
 From there, you can spend more time in the sun as needed, or begin to seek shade.

 How Much Sunscreen Should You Use?